nixworks/public/news/2012/06/23/README.md

 ##### Mexican Drug War
 ### [In a Mexican Drug War-related crime, 14 mutilated corpses are found inside a truck outside of a Mexican supermarket. ](/news/2012/06/23/in-a-mexican-drug-war-related-crime-14-mutilated-corpses-are-found-inside-a-truck-outside-of-a-mexican-supermarket.md)
-_Context: Mexican Drug War, Mexico_
+_Context: Mexico, Mexican Drug War_

 ##### Pakistan
 ### [In the Pakistani city of Quetta, armed people on motorcycles kill eight people; targeting Shias. ](/news/2012/06/23/in-the-pakistani-city-of-quetta-armed-people-on-motorcycles-kill-eight-people-targeting-shias.md)
-_Context: Shia, Pakistan, Quetta_
+_Context: Quetta, Pakistan, Shia_

 ##### music concert
 ### [100,000 people attend the first day of a two-day music concert at Hackney Marshes in London, which forms part of the build-up to the 2012 Summer Olympics. ](/news/2012/06/23/100-000-people-attend-the-first-day-of-a-two-day-music-concert-at-hackney-marshes-in-london-which-forms-part-of-the-build-up-to-the-2012-su.md)
-_Context: London, Hackney Marshes, 2012 Summer Olympics, music concert_
+_Context: music concert, London, 2012 Summer Olympics, Hackney Marshes_

 ##### Ulster Bank
 ### [Tens of thousands of Ulster Bank customers continue to struggle to access their cash after days of problems. ](/news/2012/06/23/tens-of-thousands-of-ulster-bank-customers-continue-to-struggle-to-access-their-cash-after-days-of-problems.md)